 The keyboard and touchpad neither add nor detract

 The Acer Aspire 5’s keyboard is a standard island version with a full-size layout including a 10-key numeric keypad.
 All the keys are in the usual places and are of average size, except for the arrow keys, which are significantly smaller than most.
-Nevertheless, getting up and typing on the laptop’s keyboard is a fast and straightforward affair.
-Note that the keyboard isn’t backlit, but the white-on-black lettering is visible in all but darkest environments.
+That makes getting used to the laptop’s keyboard a fast and straightforward affair.
+Note that the keyboard isn’t backlit, which is disappointing even at this price point, but the white-on-black lettering is nevertheless visible in all but darkest environments.

-The touchpad is better than you’d think, and it indicates just how far Windows PC touchpads have come.
-Where MacBooks used to be heads and shoulders above many Windows laptops, that’s just no longer the case.
-Even the Acer Aspire 5, at its budget price, packs in a touchpad that’s decently large, plenty responsive enough, and supports Microsoft’s Precision Touchpad protocol.
+The touchpad is better than you’d think, and it ranks right up there with some of the best Windows touchpads we’ve used, such as that on the much more expensive Dell XPS 15.
+Even at its budget price, the Aspire 5 packs in a touchpad that’s decently large, plenty responsive enough, and supports Microsoft’s Precision Touchpad protocol.
 Gestures are smooth, and all those recognized by Windows 10 will work here.